openstack-archive/vmtp/doc/source/usage.rst

 Configuration File
 ^^^^^^^^^^^^^^^^^^

 VMTP configuration files follow the yaml syntax and contain variables used by VMTP to run and collect performance data.
 The default configuration is stored in the cfg.default.yaml file.

 Default values should be overwritten for any cloud under test by defining new variable values in a new configuration file that follows the same format.
 Variables that are not defined in the new configuration file will retain their default values.

-Parameters that you are most certainly required to change are:

-* The VM image name to use to run the performance tools, you will need to specify any standard Linux image (Ubuntu 12.04, 14.04, Fedora, RHEL7, CentOS...) - if needed you will need to upload an image to OpenStack manually prior to running VMTP
-* VM SSH user name to use (specific to the image)
-* The flavor name to use (often specific to each cloud)

 Check the content of cfg.default.yaml file as it contains the list of configuration variables and instructions on how to set them.

-Create one configuration file for your specific cloud and use the *-c* option to pass that file name to VMTP.

 **Note:** the configuration file is not needed if the VMTP only runs the native host throughput option (*--host*)